![]() |

 ** A double asterisk in the list below indicates new or recently updated information.

-26 May-4 June 2023: 33rd Bavarian Senior Open at Bergen-Chiemgau.
+** 17-25 June: 33rd Bavarian Senior Open at Bergen-Chiemgau.
 This is an annual 60+ tournament.
-The clash with the European Seniors is unfortunate but the organisers are of course in their rights to stick with their usual dates.
-Details can now be downloaded here (PDF in German).
+The originally announced dates would have clashed with the European Seniors but a change has been made.
+We apologise for not pointing this out earlier.
+The details can still be downloaded here (PDF in German).

 23 June-1 July 2023: The 50+ Bad Bertricher Schachtage 2023 in the Great Hall of the Bad Bertrich Kurhaus.
 For players born 1973 or earlier.
 No PDF is available but some information can be seen on chess-results.
 A contact email address for the organiser Dr. Matthias Kleifges can be found on the German calendar.